jungsoft/frontend-style-guide/README.md

 ## Components Definition

 All components should be definied within a directory.
-The main component file should be index.tsx.
+The main component file should be ``index.tsx``

 ```
 LeadsList/